hpware/adguard-block-list/README.md

 9. Click on the add block list and click add custom Block list.
 10. Enter any name and the URL should be the URLs on the top
 11. Click Save

-<br>Congrats, you have just finished setting up DNS blockings!
+Congrats, you have just finished setting up DNS blockings!
 ### DNS over HTTPS
 1. Buy a domain or use a domain that you own.
 2. Click on Settings and Encryption Settings